cerebral/cerebral/docs/developer_guide/routing.md

 ```

 ## Render based on state
 So we do not render anything based on the route.
 We render based on state, like we do with everything else.
-A route never affects the components, it only affects your state.
+A route never affects the components, it only affects the state.

 *components/App/index.js*
 ```js